ThoughtfulMind/VacStance/README.md

 ## Repository structure

-* The **dataset VacStance** itself can be accessed via `vacstance.tsv` in the main directory.
+* The **dataset VacStance** itself will be provided on request.
 The dataset contains tab-separated fields for each of the following:
 	1. `sentence`: the sentence
 	2. `annotator_0`, ..., `annotator_3`: ratings from each of the 4 annotators for the stance of the sentence.
 	3. `disagree`: the probability that the sentence expresses disagreement with the target opinion (that Covid-19 vaccine is safe.), as estimated by the Bayesian model.